JulianKeller/shoppingList/README.md

 ### Prerequisites

-Web Browser and Internet Connection
+Modern Web Browser and Internet Connection.

+Internet Explorer is not supported.
+Chrome, Firefox, or Safari is recommended.

 ## Usage